alfmunny/Computer-Science-Notes/Notes/README.md

-# Cheatsheets
+# Notes

-A collection of cheatsheet for languages and tools.
-Some of them are notes taken while I was learning new stuff.
+A collection of notes taken for languages and tools while I was learning new stuff.

-A cheatsheet should:

-1. Be Concise
-2. Contain the most basic and important aspects of the target.

 Happy hacking.